arulrajnet/attila-demo/content/welcome-to-ghost.rst

 sudden urge to share their slogan?
 A quote might be just the way to do it!

-    Ghost - Just a blogging platform
+    Pelican - Just a blogging platform

 Working with Code
 ------------------------------------------